microsoft/semantic-kernel/python/README.md

 req_settings.top_p = 0.8

 prompt = """
 1) A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 2) A robot must obey orders given it by human beings except where such orders would conflict with the First Law.
 3) A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

-Give me the TLDR in exactly 5 words."""
+Give me the TLDR in exactly 5 words.
+"""

 prompt_template_config = PromptTemplateConfig(
     template=prompt,